case141/fintech-project/README.md

 backend folder - apis for various features like getting user data and transaction data<br />
 textfiles folder - the text files we created at the start of the module

+#First time setup
+Add a .env file in backend folder

 Run following commands for first time project setup:<br />
 npm init<br />
 npm install <br />
 npm install boostrap@5.2.3

-Commands to start backend server:<br />
+Commands to start backend and database server:<br />
 cd backend<br />
-node main.js
+node main

 2 basic templates have been used (for now)<br />
 stylish-portfolio: https://startbootstrap.com/theme/stylish-portfolio<br />